"Yeh get a lot o' funny folk in the Hog's Head...."

 -- Rubeus Hagrid (PS16)

-A slightly dodgy pub and tavern, located one or two streets off of the High Street, the Hog’s Head Inn has been a fixture of Hogsmeade for hundreds of years.
+The Hog’s Head Inn is a slightly dodgy pub and tavern, located one or two streets off of the High Street.
+The pub has been a fixture of Hogsmeade for hundreds of years.
 A worn-out wooden sign hangs over the door, advertising with a “wild boar’s severed head leaking blood onto the white cloth around it” (OP16).
 It’s known for its cheapness, at least relative to the Three Broomsticks down the street, and attracts a “shall we say… interesting clientele,” at least according to Albus Dumbledore (OP37).
 The bartender, for at least twenty years (OP17), has been Albus’s brother, Aberforth Dumbledore (DH28).

 Though they are allowed to on Hogsmeade weekends, Hogwarts students rarely visit the Hog’s Head.
 Even Hermione had to ask to ensure they were allowed, and when she did Professor Flitwick strongly advised they bring their own glasses (OP16).